 Debra Jackson received her BA in philosophy from MTSU in 1996 and her PhD in philosophy from Purdue University in 2002.
 She is currently Assistant Professor of Philosophy at California State University, Bakersfield.
 She specializes in feminist philosophy, continental philosophy, social and political philosophy, and critical thinking.
 She participated in the 2003 NEH Summer Seminar on Feminist Epistemologies at the Pennsylvania State University and has been a two-time fellow at the Feminism and Legal Theory Project at Emory University School of Law.
 She has published essays on identity politics and gaming, sexual violence discourse, and biotechnology, has published a critical thinking textbook, and has just had a paper on witnessing trauma accepted for a book on new approaches to trauma studies.

 About her experience at MSTU she says, "My years at MTSU were among the best of my life.
 They formed my passion for learning and my commitment to social justice.
-I am most grateful to the Philosophy Department, the Women Studies faculty, and the Honors Program for providing me with a rich, engaging educational experience.
+I am most grateful to the Department of Philosophy and Religious Studies., the Women Studies faculty, and the Honors Program for providing me with a rich, engaging educational experience.
 Outside of my excellent courses, I had the opportunity to attend exciting lectures and conferences, most notably the Women and Power Conference and the Applied Philosophy Lyceum.
 I also was fortunate to develop close, life-long relationships with faculty that have inspired and challenged me to become a dedicated teacher and scholar.
 As a professor at a state university, I strive to provide my students with the kinds of experiences that I benefited from at MTSU."